 Such mistakes are on the rise, according to Accurics, which finds that misconfigured cloud storage services are commonplace in 93% of cloud deployments.
 It’s not just cloud storage and software, however – vulnerabilities can be people as well.
 If you haven’t trained your employees about avoiding clicking on suspicious links, for example, they can be vulnerable to phishing.

 Network threats come in a variety of forms and are constantly evolving and changing.
 The most common threats are likely familiar to you already.

-- Advanced Persistent Threats (APTs): During an APT attack, an unauthorized attacker codes into a system network and stays there quietly, collecting information.
+During an APT attack, an unauthorized attacker codes into a system network, stays there quietly, and collects information.

 How can you identify threats and vulnerabilities?

 When you have an idea of which cybersecurity threats exist, it becomes easier to identify them and take steps to protect your organization.

 1. Watch your own network

 The most important way to identify threats and vulnerabilities is to make sure you can see them.
 You want to be able to look at your defenses the way an attacker would, understanding the weaknesses in your network and the threats most likely to affect your organization.

 What sort of attacks are being launched, and which threats might your organization attract?
 By understanding the threat landscape, you can protect your organization against threats before they happen.

 3. Penetration testing